Listen to the story

 I smiled.
 “Thank you.”

-During dinner, Willy spoke to mom mostly but also asked me a few questions to make me feel included.
-He wasn’t exactly handsome, but I did appreciate him talking to mom respectfully.
+During dinner, Willy spoke to Mom mostly but also asked me a few questions to make me feel included.
+He wasn’t exactly handsome, but I did appreciate him talking to Mom respectfully.

 I covered my ears with a pillow when she yelled out that Willy should give it to her harder.
-Picturing a sweaty, hairy, old man behind my mother didn’t do much to make me fall asleep.
+Picturing a sweaty, hairy, old man behind my mother didn’t help much to make me fall asleep.

 In the morning, the three of us had breakfast.
-When Willy asked how I slept, I looked at mom, then at my plate before nodding with a mouthful.
+When Willy asked how I slept, I looked at Mom, then at my plate before nodding with a mouthful.

 Several days later, Willy finished his dinner before us and excused himself.

-“What do you think of Willy?” asked mom.
+“What do you think of Willy?” asked Mom.

 “He seems nice.”